 Sweet Soul Hand EditApr 17, 2022

 After softening the skin, I brought some color back to the face.
-I grabbed curved layers to even the skin out.
+Then, I grabbed curved layers to even the skin out.
 Also, I added a dodge and burn layer to bring out the shadow areas.

 I added a texture layer on top of the image.
-I wasn’t a big fan of it so I blurred it a little and lowered the opacity.
-It’s always good to blur it out, especially if it is very prominent, it helps it look a little bit more realistic.
+I wasn’t a big fan of it, so I blurred it a little and lowered the opacity.
+It’s always good to blur it out, especially if it is very prominent; it helps it look a little bit more realistic.